 You are here reading this article on reasons for divorce in marriage because you have a specific problem that you want to address.

 Perhaps your husband watches the television more than he talks to you.
 Perhaps your wife greets you each day with a litany of complaints about what has gone wrong while you’ve been at work.
-This could be the reasons for divorce.
+This could be the reasons for your divorce.

 The problems can be one or many, the issue is your marriage is on the verge of divorce and in this article we are going to find out the underlying causes and top reasons for divorce in marriage along with the solutions that will help you to deal with your marriage.